Rynhalt/AlphaAgents/DEMO.md

 ## Hosted Preview (paused)

-- The app was deployed on Render using the free FastAPI web service.
+- The app was deployed on Render using the free FastAPI web service at https://alphaagents.onrender.com/.
-- Live LLM calls quickly consumed the OpenAI quota, so the hosted instance now falls back to the mock responses.
-To avoid unexpected charges, the Render service is currently disabled.
+- To protect a very limited student budget, the live instance runs without an `OPENAI_API_KEY`.
+It stays online, but all agents fall back to the deterministic narratives.
-- My credit card balance was not having it :(
+- Re-enable real completions later by adding `OPENAI_API_KEY` in Render’s environment settings and running `/run_ticker` once post-deploy to regenerate the plots.

 ## Local Walkthrough